Angels Flight Railway in LA: What to Expect From Your Ride

 The Getty Center is the larger and more well-known of the two J. Paul Getty Museum locations in Los Angeles, the other being Getty Villa in Pacific Palisades.
-The Getty Center’s modern architecture is home to an impressive collection of classical art, ranging from paintings to sculptures, that could easily fill a day trip from downtown LA along with a downtown LA tour.
+The Getty Center’s modern architecture is home to an impressive collection of classical art, ranging from paintings to sculptures, that could easily fill a few hours if you’re an art lover.

 It also offers one of the best views around — from the city skyline to the Pacific Ocean — along with beautiful gardens.
 So even if you’re not an art enthusiast, the Getty Center should still be on your bucket list for LA.